 “And the LORD God formed man of the dust of the ground, and breathed into his nostrils the breath of life; and man became a living being.”
 (Genesis 2:7)

-outflowings (asrava or asava) – Defilements of sensual pleasures, craving for existence, and ignorance which flow out from the skandha, or mind, towards things.
+outflowings (asrava or asava) – Defilements of sensual pleasures, craving for existence, and ignorance which flow out from the mind towards things.

 paramitas – Practices for reaching the opposite shore.